Gingerbread Gift Tags

 - 1 1/2 teaspoons salt

-- 3/4 cup plus 2 tablespoons dark unsulfured molasses
+- 3/4 cup plus 2 tablespoons unsulfured molasses

-Preheat oven to 350 degrees.
-Roll out each piece of dough to 1/8 inch thick on lightly floured parchment paper.
-Transfer dough on parchment to baking sheets.
-Cover with another piece of parchment.
-Freeze until firm, about 15 minutes.
+Heat oven to 350 degrees.
+Flour 2 pieces of parchment.
+Roll out each piece of dough to 1/8 inch on the floured parchment.
+Cover with another sheet of parchment and place in freezer for 15 minutes.